 ; Child 195

 ; Ballad Index

-June Tabor sang this Border ballad in 1977 on her second solo album, Ashes and Diamonds.
+June Tabor sang the Border ballad Lord Maxwell's Last Goodnight in 1977 on her second solo album, Ashes and Diamonds.
 She was accompanied by John Gillaspie on synthesiser and Nic Jones on fiddle and guitar.
 This recording was also included in her compilation The Definitive Collection.

-June Tabor recorded this ballad again in 2003 for her CD of Border Country ballads, An Echo of Hooves.
+June Tabor recorded Lord Maxwell's Last Goodnight again in 2003 for her CD of Border Country ballads, An Echo of Hooves.
 She commented in the sleeve notes:

 Behind these courtly lyrics lie the last stages of “probably the bitterest and bloodiest family quarrel in British history” (G.M.
 Fraser), between the Maxwells and the Johnstones, the two leading reiving families of the Scottish West March.
 The theft of “ane black horse” on a fine summer's day in 1592 set in train a chain of events that culminated in the battle of Dryfe Sands on the 6th December 1593 where John, 8th Lord Maxwell, was struck from the saddle by James, the Laird Johnstone.
 As Maxwell stretched out his hand in surrender it was cut off.
 He then went down and was cut to pieces.
 Despite being outlawed after the battle, the Johnstones were soon back in power and the feud continued to fester.
 In 1608, in an effort to finally resolve matters, a meeting was arranged between Johnstone and John, the 9th Lord Maxwell.
 During the parley a dispute broke out between their servants, and as Johnstone turned, Maxwell shot him in the back.
 He fled the country but returned in secret four years later, only to be betrayed by a kinsman.
 He was beheaded in Edinburgh in May 1613.